 - Contain generic greetings such as 'Dear Bank Customer' or 'Dear Email User'.

 - Suspicious link embedded in the email

-If it is missing and especially if there is a ‘.’ in its place, do not log in!
-The address after .uk/ can and should vary
+- If it is missing and if there is a ‘.’ do not log in!

-In addition, if the web page is a login screen for a University online service, the web address will begin with the five letters https - the s is very important: if it is absent do not log in!
+- for a University online service, the web address will begin with the https - the s is very important: if it is absent do not log in!

-All web pages that allow you to log in with a username and password should display a padlock icon to represent a secure website.
-The padlock is displayed in different places in different web browsers, sometimes next to the address or at the bottom of the web browser window, but it will always be there somewhere.
-If you cannot see a padlock icon in the window of a web login screen do not log in!
+- Whenever you have to login the web page should have a padlock in the display.
+It can either be next to the address or at the bottom of the window, If you cannot see a padlock icon in the window of a web login screen do not log in!

-If you are unsure if an email is real or not, please don't hesitate to contact the IT Service Desk or your service provider (e.g. your bank) before responding to anything that looks suspicious.
+If you are unsure if an email is real or not, contact the IT Service Desk (details above) or your service provider (e.g. your bank)